 A different piece at the center of this dynamic, which is challenging to clarify due to economic-political intrigue, is due to the social and economic difficulties that South Africa has been experiencing in recent years, with frequent cases of social and political instability that have led to continual civil wars, worsened by the already worrying high levels of corruption among the public sector, which makes South Africa a good target for criminal organizations to exploit economic resources for their own advantage for illicit purposes.
 Therefore, the DOJ has expressed great concern.

-The UK authority, the FCA - Financial Conduct Authority, investigates UK bank Monzo for potential money laundering violations.
+The UK authority, the Financial Conduct Authority (FCA), investigates UK bank Monzo for potential money laundering violations.
 The same Monzo banking group revealed in its report the difficulties suffered during the covid-19 period, between layoffs and the necessary maintenance of an economical budget with high standards.
-This has caused good growth also by means of new economic offers towards young people (ex.
-Home Banking) offering efficient and competitive services.
+This has caused good growth also by means of new economic offers for young people (ex., Home Banking) offering efficient and competitive services.
 This has driven economic growth in turnover but also in AML risks.
-In fact, the customer base grew, but at the same time, the Compliance function could not sufficiently support the supervision of newly acquired customers, KYC compliance processes, "know your customer."
+In fact, the customer base grew, but at the same time, the Compliance function could not sufficiently support the supervision of newly acquired customers, KYC compliance processes, and KYC.

 Over the past year, the FCA, in previous inspections at Monzo bank locations, notified the bank that it had initiated found regulatory gaps in AML/KYC and requested that the acquisition and risk profiles of its customers be reviewed.

 The AML banking system in the UK is a well-built system with efficient regulations and operating practices.
 In particular, the work that the FCA authority has been doing in recent years is valuable and commendable.
-But, the Brexit issue, the lack of enforcement and due diligence by banks, allows international criminal organizations to use banks to transfer money worldwide.
+But, the Brexit issue and the lack of enforcement and due diligence by banks allow international criminal organizations to use banks to transfer money worldwide.